-- NIO stock (NYSE:NIO) has closed with losses for two days now and is down 21.2% from its high of $16.44 on Monday.
+- NIO stock has closed with losses for two days now and is down 21.2 percent from its high of $16.44 on Monday.

-- It has now officially entered into a bear market.
-Meanwhile, there has been buying support for NIO at lower prices as many investors see long-term value in the EV (electric vehicle) industry.
+- Now, NIO has officially entered into a bear market.
+There has been buying support for NIO at lower prices as many investors see long-term value in the EV (electric vehicle) industry.
 Can NIO get out of bear market territory?

-NIO stock has fallen more than 20% since Monday.
-In the first quarter, US stock markets also entered into bear market territory, ending the record 11-year-old bull market.
-However, US stock markets have since rebounded, and the S&P 500 (NYSEARCA:SPY) is only marginally down for the year.
-Meanwhile, the Nasdaq Composite (NASDAQ:QQQ) has not only recouped its 2020 losses but also hit new highs.
+NIO stock has fallen more than 20 percent since Monday.
+In the first quarter, U.S. stock markets also entered into bear market territory, ending the record 11-year-old bull market.
+Since then, U.S. stock markets have rebounded.
+The S&P 500 is only marginally down for the year.
+The Nasdaq Composite has not only recouped its 2020 losses but also hit new highs.

-One reason US stock markets have bounced back sharply is the strong gains in tech and growth stocks.
-High-growth stocks such as Zoom Video Communications and Shopify (NYSE:SHOP) have surged despite the pandemic.
-The FAANG group and Microsoft (NASDAQ:MSFT) have also rallied sharply, helping US stock markets recover in the second quarter.
-EV stocks NIO and Tesla (NASDAQ:TSLA) have risen sharply.
-However, the rally in EV stocks may be similar to the late-1990s dot-com bubble.
+One reason U.S. stock markets have bounced back sharply is the strong gains in tech and growth stocks.
+High-growth stocks such as Zoom Video Communications and Shopify have surged despite the COVID-19 pandemic.
+The FAANG group and Microsoft have also rallied sharply, which helped U.S. stock markets recover in the second quarter.
+EV stocks NIO and Tesla have risen sharply.
+However, the rally in EV stocks may be similar to the dot-com bubble in the late 1990s.

 NIO stock in a bear market now

 The tide seems to be turning for NIO stock.
-I’ve previously written that it may be time to sell the stock and book profits.
-NIO seems to be losing its momentum, based on its recent price action and technicals.
-NIO’s relative strength index score of 68 suggests it’s still in overbought territory.
-And despite the recent sell-off, NIO stock is still up 68% for the year.
+It may be time to sell NIO stock and book profits.
+NIO seems to be losing its momentum based on its recent price action and technicals.
+NIO’s relative strength index score of 68 suggests it is still in overbought territory.
+Despite the recent sell-off, NIO stock is still up 68 percent for the year.
 While the stock has been rallying, there are several risks that markets seem to be ignoring.

 Growth-hungry investors have cozied up to NIO and Tesla.
 However, in the process, they have lifted their valuation to almost absurd levels.
-Even after the recent fall, I would wait for some more time before placing my bets on EV stocks again, keeping the powder dry for any buying opportunity.
+Even after the recent fall, investors may want to wait before placing bets on EV stocks again.